beyond-all-reason/tachyon/docs/schema/matchmaking.md

 ## Lost

 Sent when a found match gets disbanded because a client failed to ready up.
+      The player is put back into the queue when this happen.

 - Endpoint Type: **Event**
 - Source: **Server**